monsterkodi/kode/readme.md

 ]
 ```

-If you decide to join these into a single line, you have a problem: for each of the lines a comma must be inserted.
+If you decide to join these into a single line, you have a problem:
+for each of the lines a comma must be inserted.
 The same goes for objects that span over multiple lines.

-In **kode**, you don't need to insert commata after number or string primitives and POD structures.
+In **kode**, you don't need to insert commata after number or string literals and POD structures.
 Those are all valid expressions:

 ```
 a = [ 1 2 3 ]
 a = { b:1 c:2 d:3 }
 a =   b:1 c:2 d:3
 a =   b:[ c:2 'd' 3 ]
 a = [ [1 2] [d:3] ]

-log 'a:' a , 'd:' 3      # some commas make sense :-)
+log 'a:' a , 'd:' 3             # some commas make still sense :-)

 describe 'something' ->
     it 'should' ->

 on 'event' ->
 on 'event' @myCallback
 ```